fuyabo/4DGS_for_4DCBCT/README.md

 Paper Arxiv: https://arxiv.org/abs/2501.04140

-<strong style="color:red;">Our method is purly data-driven, which does not need any prior motion model or 4DCT.</strong>
+**🔴 Our method is purly data-driven, which does not need any prior motion model or 4DCT.**

 **Abstract:**